Automox Remote Tools with Splashtop – Full User Guide

 The Splashtop RMM App is installed on the administrator’s computer.
 It is responsible for:

-- Rendering the remote desktop
+- Rendering the remote desktop or session window

 - Providing session controls and advanced actions